Childers, Queensland: Economy

 Childers is renowned for its heritage character and is classified a National Trust town.
 The historic colonial buildings of the main street (Bruce Highway) are set amongst large, shady leopard trees.
 The sugar cane industry features prominently in Childers and has sustained the town over the years.
 Fruit and vegetable cropping is common on the lands around town.
-Tourism is a growing industry in Childers, with a number of the preserved historic buildings in town becoming tourist attractions.

-Childers acts as a major economic centre in the Wide Bay-Burnett Region and is undergoing considerable growth.

-Childers retains much of its historic significance, although many of the streets were redeveloped under a 'Streetscape' project that continues today.

 The local tourism organisation "Stay in Childers" is a not for profit incorporated association made up of local businesses.

 Facilities

 The Isis Town and Country is the town's local newspaper, available once a week on Thursday.
 Childers is also served by a monthly community newspaper, the Childers Chit Chat, and commercial FM radio stations Breeze 102.5 and Rebel 106.7.

 In addition, the town services the surrounding areas with its small hospital.
 Childers has its own courthouse.
 The town has several emergency service faculties including a police station, ambulance station and fire station housing Fire and Rescue Queensland Staff and Queensland Rural Fire Service volunteers.
 It also hosts a branch of the State Emergency Service and PCYC Emergency Services Cadets program.